Daworam/career-simulation-part-2/readme.md

 ### Other

--Added different sizing units to elements on the page -Utilized more Flex formatting
+*Added different sizing units to elements on the page *Utilized more Flex formatting
--Formatted elements to be more readable on a mobile device using media query -Included hover effects in the nav bar
+*Formatted elements to be more readable on a mobile device using media query *Included hover effects in the nav bar
--Created hover effects using transition
+*Created hover effects using transition